freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/algorithms/implement-binary-search.md

 1. If middle `value < target`, search right half of array in next compare.
 1. If middle `value > target`, search left half of array in next compare.

-As you can see, you are successively halving an array, which gives your the log(n) efficiency.
+As you can see, you are successively halving an array, which gives you the log(n) efficiency.
 For this challenge, we want you to show your work - how you got to the target value... the path you took!

 # --instructions--